madeleinevarda/RowHealth_analysis/README.md

 # Reccomendations

-## Click Through Rate and Cost per Click

-* Reallocate marketing resources from Golden Years Security to more effective campaigns like Health for All.
+* Reallocate marketing resources from Golden Years Security to more effective campaigns like Health for All

-## Signup Rate

 * Golden Years Security needs immediate radical restructuring or should be completely eliminated due to its ineffectiveness.
 * The Healthy Living campaign needs a deep-dive analysis into why some inititatives, most notably Offer Announement, are drastically underperforming and potentially require complete redesign or discontinuation.

-## Cost per Signup

-## Claims Rate

 # Dashboard